homodudu/Dolphonica/README.md

 ![alt text](https://github.com/homodudu/Dolphonica/blob/master/IMAGES/AUDIO.png)

-- I composed an ambient house themed track, that provides an escalating tempo.
-- The SFX are either percussive elements or electronic sounds that were pitched melodically.
+The score consists of two themes.
+The main theme is an ambient house style track with an escalating tempo.
+The flow theme - triggered when the player passes through a target number of rings successfully and becomes invincible - is a stripped down version of the main theme.
+The SFX, which are beat synchronised, are either percussive elements or electronic sounds that were pitched melodically.

 ## Visuals
 The gameplay and reactive visuals were created in Unity.